kind2-mc/kind2/doc/usr/content/2_input/1_lustre.md

 The assumption may however depend on previous values of the outputs produced by `n`.

-Assumptions are given with the `assume` keyword, followed by any legal boolean
+Assumptions are given with the `assume` keyword, followed by any legal Boolean
 expression:
 ```
 assume <expr> ;